ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/postgresql-protocol/power-bi.markdown

 ### Query RavenDB Using RQL

-Insteda of loading collections in their entirety, you can run [RQL](../../indexes/querying/what-is-rql) queries to import into Power BI just the data you're looking for.
+Instead of loading collections in their entirety, you can run [RQL](../../indexes/querying/what-is-rql) queries to import into Power BI just the data you're looking for.

 !["RQL Query"](images/rql-query.png "RQL Query")

-* After providing the URL, port number and database name,
+* After providing the URL, port number, and database name,
   open **Advanced options**, enter your query into the **SQL Statement** field, and click **OK**.